top of page

 Where Pathways Comes In

 County lines is not going to be solved in a single assembly or a one-hour PSHE session.
-But the schools that respond most effectively are the ones that move beyond awareness into genuine understanding of how exploitation works, who it targets, and why young people so often don't look like victims even when they are.
+However, schools that respond most effectively are the ones that move beyond awareness into genuine understanding of how exploitation works, who it targets, and why young people often don't look like victims even when they are.

 To learn more about our programmes, get in touch.